 - a current curriculum vitae for the nominee

 - letters of reference (at least five and no more than ten) from current or former Carnegie Mellon graduate students and/or faculty that address one or more of the following

 - detail how the nominee's mentorship contributed to their development

 - describe their observation of the nominee's mentoring and how it has contributed to the development of graduate students and/or junior faculty

-Selection of the award winner or winners is performed by the College of Engineering Faculty Awards Committee.
-All awards will be announced at the Annual College of Engineering Faculty Awards Banquet.
+Selection of the award winner or winners is performed by the College of Engineering Awards and Recognition Committee for Faculty.
+All awards will be announced at the Annual College of Engineering Faculty Meeting.